Xalior/NeoClock/README.md

 the cheapest I could find was https://www.aliexpress.com/item/8-32-Digital-RGB-LED-Matrix-is-consist-of-WS2812B-RGB-LED-addressable-Individually-Pixel/32350495942.html

 # Build

-The Data Pin for the matrix is defined in NeoClock.py at the top of the file, see the comments for more details
+The Data Pin for the matrix is defined in NeoClock.py at the top of the file, see the comments for more details - connec the *Data* *In* pin from the NeoPixels to this pin number.

 # Future
 ## Software